Registered nurse prescribing improves people’s access to healthcare, including access to medicines, and improves care while maintaining safety.

 International evidence supports the use of nurse prescribing.
-Nurses with prescribing authority are becoming increasingly common in overseas jurisdictions.
+Nurses with prescribing authority are increasingly common in overseas jurisdictions.
 International evidence indicates nurse prescribing patterns are similar to other prescribers and safe.
-Evidence suggests benefits of extended nurse prescribing include:
+Evidence suggests the benefits of extended nurse prescribing include:

 - improved access to treatment